-A few decades after the construction of Villa Cetinale was placed in 1716 the edification of a great as singular Romitorio, situated almost on the summit of the steep hill overlooking the villa and accessible by a staircase of about 500 meters (the Scala Santa ) dug into the marble rock and now practically disappeared.
+A few decades after the construction of Villa Cetinale in 1716, there was the edification of a great and singular “Romitorio”(an isolated dwelling), situated almost on the summit of the steep hill overlooking the villa and accessible by a staircase of about 500 meters (the Scala Santa ).

-The Romitorio is a four-storey construction; The façade is characterized by two overlapping arches: the first is a lowered arch, corresponding to the ground floor; On it rests the second arch, which rises to the roof and has once all round.
+The Romitorio is a four-storey construction; The façade is characterized by two overlapping arches: the first is a lowered arch, corresponding to the ground floor.
 From the right side you enter the chapel, which runs parallel to the façade; The rest of the building is occupied by the rooms of the hermits.